drpetersonfernandes/SimpleLauncher/parameters.md

 **Emulator Location:** <br>
 **Emulator Parameters:** <br>

-Use the [program](https://github.com/drpetersonfernandes/ps3batchlaunchercreator) I wrote to generate the BAT files for you.
+Use the [program](https://github.com/drpetersonfernandes/ps3batchlaunchercreator) I wrote to generate the BAT files for you.<br>
 Try launching your batch file outside Simple Launcher first.
-If it works there, it should also work inside Simple Launcher.
+If it works there, it should also work inside Simple Launcher.<br>

 ## Sony PSP

-**System Folder:** [ROM or ISO Folder]<br>
+**System Folder:** [ISO Folder]<br>
 **System Is MAME?** false<br>
 **Format To Search In System Folder:** cso, chd, iso, pbp, elf, prx<br>
 **Extract File Before Launch?** false<br>